MirianaDrago/lodgify_QA_challenge/README.md

 ## Introduction

-This project contains automated tests for the Lodgify application, designed to validate various functionalities through Cypress.
+This project contains automated tests for the Clickup application, designed to validate various functionalities through Cypress.
 These instructions will guide you on how to set up and run the tests.

 ## Prerequisites